On Your Knees Cave: Discovery

-The site was first discovered in 1993 by the Tongass Cave Project, a joint cooperation between the Tongass National Forest and the National Speleological Society.
+The site was first discovered in 1993 by Kevin Allred and Mark Fritzke of the Tongass Cave Project, a joint cooperation between the Tongass National Forest and the National Speleological Society.
 Starting the following year, old bear dens within the cave were explored and numerous animal bones began to be found.
 Many different animal species were found during the excavations, including species now extinct on the island.
 After the discovery of animal bones in 1994, Timothy H. Heaton, paleontologist with the University of South Dakota-Vermillion at the time, led the research project, assisted in 1996 and after by Fred Grady with the Smithsonian Institution.
 Brian Kemp, a molecular anthropologist, and E. James Dixon assisted in the analyses.
 However, the discovery of human skeletal remains in 1996 changed the direction of the research project.

 The human skeletal remains included a mandible with all but the incisors, partial remains of a right pelvis and other small fragments, 5 vertebrae, 3 maxillary incisors, and 1 maxillary canine.
 Stone tools were found among the animal and human bones.
 The stone tool material, obsidian, suggests trade or movement across water and land boundaries in the area.